“Recently, Ahmedabad has been declared as India’s First World Heritage City by UNESCO”.

 Nestled in the heart of the Gujarat, Ahmedabad is a zesty city that provides a generous buffet of stimulations that swears to enliven all the five senses.
+Recently, Ahmedabad has been declared as India’s First World Heritage City by UNESCO.
 Located on the banks of river Sabarmati, with an area of 92.98 Sq.
 Kms, and a population of 5.5 millions, the city is an amalgamation of culture, history, tradition and modernity with modern malls and multiplexes on one side and museums and monuments of historical importance on the other side of the river.
 Besides being home to a number of important industries, Ahmedabad is one of the rising centres of higher education, information technology and scientific industries in western India.
 With an exciting combination of traditions and modernism, Ahmedabad captures all visitors with its diversity of places, religious and ethnic communities.

 Ahmedabad is well connected by road, rail and air with various national and international cities on the globe.
 The weather of Ahmedabad is very pleasant during the month of January with the temperature ranging between 20-25 degrees Celsius.
 Still carrying light woolen clothes is suggested.

 The city offers to celebrate year round festivals that include Ras Garba, Dipawali, Kite festival and many more.
 Many places of tourist interest – Science city, Akshardham, Adalaj vav (Step well), etc are situated in and around the city.